pjc0247/Oven/readme.md

 Better points than `dynamic` keyword
 ----
-* Strict type and name checking at Compile Time
+* Strict type and name checking
 * BUT, dynamic linking between interface and implementation

 How to Bake